TierraAJones/TierraAJones/README.md

 ### Hey everybody! 👋🏽
 Welcome to my coding journey!
-My name is Tierra, but you can call me TJ if you'd like.
+My name is Tierra.

-I am currently learning Python and SQL.
+🌱 I am currently learning Python and SQL.
 After completing these two languages, I want to learn Javascript, Solidity and many other languages that interests me.

-I'm practicing with tutorials and online resources.
+🔭 I'm practicing with tutorials and online resources.
 I intend on contributing to open source projects soon.

-My goals for the future are working in industries such as Business Intelligence, Cybersecurity, Finance, or FinTech and learn more about Web 3.0. 💼👩🏽‍💻📈💵
+My goals for the future are working in industries such as Business Intelligence, Cybersecurity, Finance, or FinTech and learning more about Web 3.0. 💼👩🏽‍💻📈💵

 I'm willing to adapt and try new things to level up my skills. 🧠📚

-I like iced coffee, spicy chips 🌶️, and dark chocolate 🍫.

 <!--